Set up namespaces

 • You can further partition the Security Business Unit into sub-namespaces such as the Development team (dev-team), Finance Team (finance-team), and Testing Team(testing-team).

-• The dev-team namespace can host projects that belong to the development team of the Security Business Unit at the Abccorp organization.
-The test-team namespace can host projects that belong to the testing team of the Security Business Unit in Abccorp and so on.
+• There can be several namespaces within ABCCorp like the dev-team namespace hosts projects that belong to the development team of the Security Business Unit and the test-team namespace hosts projects that belong to the testing team of the Security Business Unit.

 Use namespaces for authorization